 The BC Rural Health Network (BCRHN) consists of healthcare advocacy organizations working to improve healthcare service delivery in rural BC.
 The purpose of the Network is to create a strong and unified voice advocating for the improvement of healthcare services for rural British Columbians.

 Our goals include the following:

-- advocate for policy changes that provide all rural residents with attachment to a health care practitioner
+- to advocate for policy changes that provide all rural residents with attachment to a health care practitioner

-- identify areas of research aimed at improving access to healthcare in rural communities and to provide fertile ground for research to take place
+- to identify areas of research aimed at improving access to healthcare in rural communities and to provide fertile ground for research to take place

-- inform the BC Ministry of Health of rural healthcare concerns and recommend solutions for the improvement of services to rural BC residents
+- to recommend solutions for the improvement of services to rural BC residents

-- recognize the healthcare concerns of indigenous communities and include their issues and concerns as part of our work
+- to recognize the healthcare concerns of indigenous communities and include their issues and concerns as part of our work

-- improve access to mental health services
+- to improve access to mental health services

-- promote patient-centred, community-based primary healthcare reform
+- to promote patient-centred, community-based primary healthcare reform